jamesmh/PersonalBlog/source/_posts/refactoring-game-plan-and-tips.md

 As a refresher, in his book Working Effectively With Legacy Code, Michael states:

-> To me, legacy code is simple code without tests.
+> To me, legacy code is simply code without tests.

 Why does Michael care so much about testing your code from the inside? (i.e. not by having people test your **website** over and over - which is really expensive btw).
 There's a simple question that can answer this: